oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

 ## Changes to review at TC #19

+- [Issue #158](https://github.com/oasis-tcs/sarif-spec/issues/158): "Introduce result.correlationId and clarify purpose of result.fingerprints array"

+    In the `result` object:

+    - Add a `correlationGuid` property of type string, optional.

 - [Issue #175](https://github.com/oasis-tcs/sarif-spec/issues/175): "Decide on policy for fileLocation vs. URI"

     In the `result` object: